githubtraining/community-starter-kit/course-details.md

 ## What you'll build

 - You'll build a kit with your own, specialized documents and processes for launching your own community.
-- This kit will be a repository, and a published GitHub Pages site for easier sharing and use.

 ## Prerequisites